Content Repurposing

 The default approach to social content is to start from scratch every time.
 A content marketer sits down, brainstorms carousel ideas, writes original copy, and produces new visuals.
 This is wildly inefficient for SaaS companies that already have extensive content libraries.
 Every blog post, documentation page, and changelog entry is a carousel waiting to be extracted.

 Repurposing is not about being lazy.
 It is about maximizing the return on content you have already invested in creating.
-A blog post that took eight hours to write and reaches 2,000 readers through SEO can become three carousels that each reach 10,000 people on social media.
+A blog post that took significant time to write and reaches a limited audience through SEO can become multiple carousels that each reach a far wider audience on social media.
 The total audience impact multiplies while the marginal effort is a fraction of the original investment.

 The math is compelling.
 Most SaaS companies publish 4-8 blog posts per month.
 Each blog post can produce 2-4 carousels.
 That means your existing blog output alone can fuel 8-32 carousels per month — more than enough for a consistent daily posting cadence across multiple platforms.